A Great Place to Eat

 Top 7 Hanoi Street Food Dishes

-Extremely popular in the north of Vietnam, Phở bò is a flavorsome street food dish that can be found everywhere in Hanoi.
+Arguably the most popular Hanoi street food, Phở bò is a tasty dish that can be found everywhere in Hanoi.
 As a result, it is arguably Vietnam’s most famous and recognizable dish.
 Despite the fact that Phở bò is mostly eaten by the North Vietnamese, it can also be found in central and southern regions of the country.
 It is a healthy, warming and accessible dish for many.

 Traditionally, the street food dish Pho Bo is eaten by the Vietnamese for breakfast.
 However, when wandering the streets of Hanoi, you will be able to spot locals eating a bowl of pho at any time of day.
 Written as phở bò by the Vietnamese, the dish is advertised signs outside restaurants and at the sides of the road.